seramirezruiz/stats-ii-lab/Session 1/WELCOME.md

-# Session 1 - Overview and introduction to counterfactual causality
+# Session 1 - Overview and Introduction to Counterfactual Causality

 ### Overview of the lab